 The master painter never married and had no known children.
 Some believe he did not like women since there is not a single female nude among his painting.
 During his lifetime, he was accused of sodomy but he denied knowing any male prostitutes or engaging in such things.
 However, you must remember that sodomy was a capital crime and once an artist was “smeared” his art was smeared too.
 He did, however, spend time with female prostitutes, which was legal.
 Much is not known about Caravaggio and so there has been much speculation for centuries.
 Even the exact circumstances of his death are a mystery that is only partly pieced together.

 Caravaggio lived such a short time and had so many imitators that some of his paintings were misattributed to some other artist.
 Even as late as 1990, one painting was found to be his that had been attributed to someone else for centuries.
 Later in the late 19th and early 20th centuries, John Ruskin, a Victorian “stick in the mud” critic labeled Caravaggio as an Evil Genius.
 Caravaggio’s temperamental nature was looked on by later writers and critics as overly-harsh for many years.

 In 2001 a painting thought to be a “copy” of a Caravaggio was sold for 75,000 pounds at a Sotheby’s auction.
-A London art dealer who specializes in Italian Old Masters saw the picture in the catalogue and thought it might be something more interesting.
+A London art dealer who specializes in Italian Old Masters saw the picture in the catalog and thought it might be something more interesting.
 The painting was cleaned and X-rayed, uncovering the true quality of the work.
 The X-rays showed that the artist had changed his mind while painting it, which would not have happened if it had been a copy.
 The scientific analysis revealed that it was indeed Caravaggio’s work and was worth millions.
 You just don’t hear about things like that happening very often.